-In reality, if people engaged in energy healing, they are less likely to fall ill in the first place.
+In reality, if people engage in energy healing, they are less likely to become ill in the first place.

 Holistic medicine focuses on channelling energy which creates balance without interfering with the natural functions of the body.
 Furthermore, energy healing does not have side effects.

 Compare this with pharmaceutical drugs.
 They do cause side effects.
 What’s more, they mask the problem in patients that are being treated for psychological conditions.
 They may make you feel good but in an unnatural way.

 Illnesses that are caused by toxic thinking will only be cured when you change your attitude to life.
 Until you do that, you will continue to pollute your body with toxic energy and sooner or later it will manifest as a serious illness.